The Campaign for the Future of Jewish Life at Brandeis

 Brandeis was founded as a bold experiment: a university rooted in Jewish values, committed to excellence, and open to all.
 Today, that original mission still calls to us.
 Hillel is where students shape their values, build enduring community, and grow into leaders.
 It is the heart of Jewish life on campus.

-At Brandeis, Hillel is more than a hub of Jewish life.
+At Brandeis, Hillel is a hub of Jewish life.
 It is a formative space for students’ growth as 21st-century Jews.
 A dedicated, modern destination for Jewish life in the center of campus will raise the visibility of Jewish expression and leadership, enhance the student experience, and secure Brandeis’s role as a national model for Jewish flourishing in higher education.

-Our Campaign Goal is $25 Million
+Our Campaign Goal is $20 Million

-In an increasingly virtual world, students yearn for a warm, welcoming space on campus where they can connect with Jewish peers, immerse themselves in Jewish culture and community, and express their Jewish identities with pride.
+In an increasingly virtual world, students yearn for a warm, welcoming space on campus where they can connect with peers, immerse themselves in Jewish culture and community, and express their Jewish identities with pride.
+After 76 years, Brandeis Hillel finally has the opportunity to create that home.
+While Brandeis University has graciously made Kutz Hall available to us, transforming this vision into reality requires us to raise $20M for renovations, furnishings, and security upgrades.

 Where Jewish Life Belongs: At the Heart of Brandeis